placrosse/kodo/docs/source/including_kodo_in_your_application.rst

 Using a Makefile
 ----------------

-If you would like to see an example of building an application with Kodo without using our build system, we provide a small makefile which shows how to invoke the ``g++`` compiler.
+If you would like to see an example of how to build an application with Kodo using a makefile.
+We provide a small makefile which shows how to invoke the ``g++`` compiler.
 The example can be found in the ``examples/sample_makefile`` folder in the `Kodo repository`_.